On render end

 Being the fastest of the three methods, Nearest lookup may be used for preview purposes.
 Nearest quad-balanced performs fairly well in the majority of cases.
 Precalculated overlapping is fast and in many cases performs very well, but may tend to blur the GI solution.
 The Density-based method produces very good results in the majority of cases and is the default method.

 Note that the lookup method is mostly important when using a blurry interpolation method.
-When using Delone triangulation, the sample lookup method does not influence the result very much.
+When using Delaunay triangulation, the sample lookup method does not influence the result very much.

-Use current pass samples - this is used during irradiance map calculation.
+Multipass - this is used during irradiance map calculation.
 When checked, this will cause V-Ray to use all irradiance map samples computed so far.
-Unchecking it will allow V-Ray to use only samples collected during previous passes, but not those computing earlier during the current pass.
+Unchecking it will allow V-Ray to use only samples collected during previous passes, but not those computed earlier during the current pass.
 Keeping this checked will usually cause V-Ray to take less samples (and therefore compute the irradiance map faster).
 That means that on multiprocessor machines, several threads will be modifying the irradiance map at the same time.
-Because of the asynchronous nature of this process, there is no guarantee that the rendering the same image twice will produce the same irradiance map.
+Because of the asynchronous nature of this process, there is no guarantee that rendering the same image twice will produce the same irradiance map.
 Normally this is not a problem at all and it is recommended to keep this option checked.

 Randomize samples - this is used during irradiance map calculation.
 When it is checked, the image samples will be randomly jittered.
 Unchecking it will produce samples that are aligned in a grid on the screen.
 In general, this option should be kept checked in order to avoid artifacts caused by regular sampling.